Mabel FitzGerald Prize Lecture Series

-In 2015, in connection with our Athena SWAN Bronze Award, for which we now have been awarded Silver, the Department started a new annual lecture series to be held in honour of Mabel FitzGerald.
-This year's lecture, Mass Spectrometry - from folding proteins to rotating motors, was given on Tuesday 20th February 2018 by Professor Dame Carol Robinson.
-Click here for more information.
+In 2015, in connection with our Athena SWAN Bronze Award, for which we now have been awarded Silver, the Department started a new annual lecture series to be held in honour of Mabel FitzGerald, the first of which was given by Professor Dame Linda Partridge on "The Science of Healthy Ageing".

 Mabel FitzGerald has been all but forgotten in the study of human acclimatisation to high altitude.
 Her great scientific accomplishment was to demonstrate, over the long term, that it is oxygen, and not carbon dioxide, that determines how hard we breathe and sets the haemoglobin concentration in our blood.
-This she did by travelling around Colorado in 1911 making detailed physiological measurements of the populations living at different altitudes throughout the state.
+This she did by travelling around Colorado, USA in 1911, as part of the University of Oxford Laboratory of Physiology’s landmark Pike’s Peak Expedition, making detailed physiological measurements of the populations living at different altitudes throughout the state.

-Mabel FitzGerald had a middle class upbringing, but her life abruptly changed in 1895 when both her parents died.
-She came to live in Oxford with her four sisters in 1896 in a house in Crick Road, just north of the University Parks.
-She was fascinated by physiology and the University permitted her to attend classes informally from 1896-1899.
+Mabel FitzGerald had a middle-class upbringing, but her life abruptly changed in 1895 when both her parents died.
+She came to live in Oxford with her four sisters in 1896 in a house in Crick Road, just north of the University Parks, next door to John Scott Haldane, then a Demonstrator in the Laboratory of Physiology.
+FitzGerald was fascinated by physiology and her local doctor recommended a career in the medical sciences.
+The University permitted her to attend Physiology classes informally under Gustav Mann from 1896-1899.
 She gained top marks in the examinations, but these could not count towards a degree because women could not be officially enrolled.